mickfuzz/dyne_docs/src/terminal/docs/14-command-history-shortcuts.md

     !-4

-That tells the shell, \"start where I am now, count back four commands, and execute the command at that point\".\
+That tells the shell, "start where I am now, count back four commands, and execute the command at that point".\

 ### Repeating arguments